syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Header-Configuration.md

 ### Default icons in Navigation Page

-When the backdrop page is created as single Page, the revealing and concealing back layer icon are hamburger and close icon in default.
+When the backdrop page contained within the [NavigationPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms) , Hamburger icon will be used as Menu icon and Close icon (X mark ) will be used as Close icon.

 ![Hamburger icon](Header-Configuration-images/Hamburger.png)